-Emerging and re-emerging infectious diseases pose a serious risk to human and animal health.
+Emerging and re-emerging infectious diseases are a risk to human and animal health.
 Globalization has facilitated the movement of people, goods, and animals leaving no country isolated from the threat of infectious disease.
-Additionally, the majority of emerging and re-emerging infectious diseases are zoonotic in nature, meaning they can be transmitted from animals to humans.
+Additionally, most emerging and re-emerging infectious diseases are zoonotic, meaning they can be transmitted from animals to humans.

-To combat these threats, the Vaccine and Infectious Disease Organization-International Vaccine Centre (VIDO-InterVac) has strategically positioned itself to mitigate infectious diseases through research and development.
-We are home to some of the world’s most advanced containment level 2 and 3 vaccine research facilities, and our vast experience in animal health makes us a leader in the study of zoonotic pathogens.
+To combat these threats, the Vaccine and Infectious Disease Organization-International Vaccine Centre (VIDO-InterVac) has positioned itself to mitigate infectious diseases through research and development.
+We are home to some of the world’s most advanced containment level 2 and 3 vaccine research facilities.
+And our vast experience in animal health makes us a leader in the study of zoonotic pathogens.

 Our state-of-the-art facility allows VIDO-InterVac’s multidisciplinary research team to study all aspects of infectious disease with the ultimate goal of developing vaccines and anti-infective compounds to alleviate disease caused by emerging and re-emerging pathogens.